 In evaluating valvular stenosis in children, the severity of valvular obstruction is usually reported as the peak ventricular-to-peak great artery systolic gradient at cardiac catheterization or maximum instantaneous or mean gradient by Doppler echocardiography rather than valve area.
-In the catheterization laboratory, the variation in body size from the neonate to the adult, difficulties in measuring cardiac output (especially in young children), and the relatively rare patient with low cardiac output have made peak ventricular-to-peak great artery pressure gradients for semilunar valves and atrial a-wave-to-RV or LV end-diastolic or mean pressure gradients for atrioventricular valves the reference standards rather than valve area.
+In the catheterization laboratory, the variation in body size from the neonate to the adult, difficulties in measuring cardiac output (especially in young children), and the relatively rare patient with low cardiac output have made peak ventricularto-peak great artery pressure gradients for semilunar valves and atrial a-wave-to-RV or LV end-diastolic or mean pressure gradients for atrioventricular valves the reference standards rather than valve area.
 With the development of Doppler echocardiographic assessment of valvular obstruction, many pediatric cardiologists have continued to rely on gradients calculated from peak velocity for the semilunar valves rather than on mean gradient or valve area.
 The peak gradient measured by Doppler velocity (based on maximum instantaneous velocity) is almost always higher than the peak ventricular-to-peak great vessel gradient measured at catheterization.
 The difference between Doppler peak instantaneous and catheterization peak-to-peak gradients is greater with AS than with pulmonic stenosis and has resulted in most cardiologists using mean gradients, especially in patients with AS.
 Significant valvular regurgitation may exacerbate the differences.
 In contrast to children and adolescents, valve area is used by many centers in evaluation of the young adult.

 Ventricular end-systolic or end-diastolic diameter or volumes used in evaluating patients with valvular regurgitation are frequently corrected for the large variations in body size among adolescents and young adults.
-Chamber size is corrected for body surface area $(m^2)$ or commonly by the number of standard deviations (z score) above or below the mean with standard nomograms that correct for body size (817).
+Chamber size is corrected for body surface area (m2) or commonly by the number of standard deviations (z score) above or below the mean with standard nomograms that correct for body size (817).

 The management of the neonate, infant, and young child differs significantly from that of the adolescent and young adult.
 This section will deal exclusively with adolescents and young adults.
-Patients with these conditions are at risk of infective endocarditis and should have antibiotic prophylaxis according to the established AHA guidelines (28) as discussed in Section 2.3.1.